 Bankruptcy Law as a whole is a combination of the Bankruptcy Code, the Federal Rules of Bankruptcy Procedure, the Federal Rules of Civil Procedure, State Law, Federal Law, and Case Law developed in the courts.
-The explanations below are just a brief overview; every chapter of the Bankruptcy Code is extremely complex.
+The explanations below are just a brief overview, but every chapter of the Bankruptcy Code is extremely complex.
 It is advisable that no matter how simple your situation may seem, the bankruptcy code is full of traps and you should hire a competent attorney that will make sure that you receive the best possible outcome.

 Chapter 7: Liquidation